Omoshlawi/smart_cafteria/README.md

         PRIMARY KEY (Personid)
     );

-    //By default, the starting value for AUTO_INCREMENT is 1, and it will increment by 1 for each new record.
+    --By default, the starting value for AUTO_INCREMENT is 1, and it will increment by 1 for each new record.

-    //To let the AUTO_INCREMENT sequence start with another value, use the following SQL statement:
+    --To let the AUTO_INCREMENT sequence start with another value, use the following SQL statement:
     ALTER TABLE Persons AUTO_INCREMENT=100;

-    //The MS SQL Server uses the IDENTITY keyword to perform an auto-increment feature.
+    --The MS SQL Server uses the IDENTITY keyword to perform an auto-increment feature.
-    //Tip: To specify that the "Personid" column should start at value 10 and increment by 5,
-    //change it to IDENTITY(10,5).
+    --Tip: To specify that the "Personid" column should start at value 10 and increment by 5, --change it to IDENTITY(10,5).

     CREATE TABLE Persons (
         Personid int IDENTITY(1,1) PRIMARY KEY,